 There's a biological reason for rabbits' constant chewing.
 Their teeth grow continually all their lives, and in the act of chewing, the teeth wear against each other, which keeps them trimmed.

 In captivity, the main reason rabbits chew on things that aren't appropriate is boredom.
 If a rabbit spends a lot of time alone or doesn't have much stimulation, it seeks ways to entertain itself and/or get attention from its owner.
 Chewing on things is an easy way to accomplish both.

 Given their biological urge to chew, rabbits in the wild nibble on a range of plants and grasses and burrow in their natural habitats.
 In captivity, rabbits still have the urge to chew, but how destructive they are is a combination of what they can get their paws on and how they've been trained.

 How to Stop Inappropriate Chewing

-Since your rabbit needs to chew, first you need to provide a good variety of alternatives on which your rabbit can safely chew.
-Branches from apple or willow trees, safe rabbit toys, untreated willow baskets and toys, untreated grass mats, and cardboard all make good alternatives.
+Because your rabbit needs to chew, provide a variety of safe, chewable items.
+Branches from apple or willow trees, safe rabbit toys, untreated willow baskets and toys, untreated grass mats, and cardboard all make good chew toys for rabbits.

-Providing multiple items gives your rabbit more choice and if you have different sizes and types of chew toys around, chances are one of them will satisfy your rabbit's craving to chew.
-Of course, you should also provide your rabbit with a couple of safe chew toys in the cage as well.
+Providing multiple playthings gives your rabbit more choice, which can also help to keep boredom at bay.
+If you have different sizes and types of chew toys around, chances are that least one of them will satisfy your rabbit's craving to chew.
+Remember to provide your rabbit with a couple of safe chew toys in its cage as well.